ethanstrominger/calendargroup/retro.md

 Feel
 - Good, positive, cheerful
 - Good, relieved
+- Inquisitive
 Liked
 - Using timer flexibly when editing algorithm
 - Doing the algorithm
 - Quick start
 - Explaining text if not author
 - Knowing there are generators and parser
-Improve
+- Did some code
+- Updated todo at end of session with current progress and next step Improve
 - Do some code